 Although NiMH has made great strides over the past few years, it still has limitations, which experts agree on.
 However, most of the shortcomings and problems are inherent in nickel-based technology, so NiCd batteries also have the same weaknesses and problems.
 It is believed that the lithium battery technology of nickel-metal hydride batteries is in a transitional stage.

-Advantages and Limitations of NiMH Batteries
+Advantages and Limitations of NiMH Batteries | |

-Advantages The NiMH has 30-40% more capacity than the standard NiCd, thus achieving higher energy densities for thousands of miles.
+Advantages | The NiMH has 30-40% more capacity than the standard NiCd, thus achieving higher energy densities for thousands of miles.

+It’s not as easy to remember as NiCd, so periodic motion cycles are less frequent.
 As transport conditions are not subject to regulatory control, simple storage and transport can be carried out.
+Because it contains only mild toxins and can be recycled, it is also more environmentally friendly. |

-Limitations If repeated deep cycles are carried out in a high load current mode, performance begins to deteriorate at 200 or around 300 cycles.
+Limitations | If repeated deep cycles are carried out in a high load current mode, performance begins to deteriorate at 200 or around 300 cycles.
 Guard point is better than shallow discharge.

 Figure 3: Advantages and limitations of NiMH batteries